softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 ## Pass Off Tests

 The provided tests for this assignment are in the StandardAPITests class.
-These test the server-side functionality of the API’s.
-To run the tests first start your server, and then run StandardAPITests.

-For the tests to work properly, our test classes need to know which port you are running your server on.
-We default to port 8080, but if you need to change this edit `TestFactory::getServerPort()` in the `passoffTests` package to return the port you are using.
+These test make HTTP requests to test your server.

 ## Code Quality

 For this phase the TAs will grade the quality of your project's source code.
 The rubric used to evaluate code quality can be found here: [Rubric](../code-quality-rubric.md)

-## Pass Off, Submission, and Grading
+## Pass Off and Grading

-To pass off this assignment, meet with a TA and demonstrate that your code passes the provided test cases and that your test web page loads correctly.
-You must pass this part to receive credit for any part of the assignment.

-After checking the above, the TA will run and review the test cases your wrote for the Services classes and grade them according to the rubric.

-After you pass off your project with a TA, you should immediately submit your project source code for grading.
-Your grade on the project will be determined by the date you submitted your source code after passing off, not the date that you passed off.
-If we never receive your source code, you will not receive credit for the assignment.
-Here are the instructions for submitting your project source code:

-- In Intellij, navigate to the "Build" menu at the top of the screen and select "Clean Project" to remove auto-generated build files (if this option is not available, you can skip this step).
-- Create a ZIP file containing your whole project folder (not just the Java source files).
-- Submit your ZIP file on Canvas under the `Chess Web API` assignment.
+All of the tests in your project must succeed in order to complete this phase.

+To pass off this assignment use the course auto-grading tool.
+If your code passes then your grade will automatically be entered in Canvas.

+After your code has successfully been auto-graded, a TA will review the code in your GitHub repository in order to determine its quality.

 ### Grading Rubric